avazquez-phd/avazquez-phd.github.io/_pages/about.md

 My supervisors are [Genia Schönbaumsfeld](https://geniaschonbaumsfeld.academia.edu/) and [Will McNeill](https://philpeople.org/profiles/william-e-s-mcneill).

-Since 2019 I am an editorial assistant in the _Nordic Wittgenstein Review_.
+I have been an editorial assistant in the _Nordic Wittgenstein Review_ since 2019.